Richard L. Shimpfky: Episcopacy

-In 1990 he was elected Bishop of the Diocese of El Camino which stretched from San Luis Obispo to Silicon Valley in California.
-He was consecrated on September 8, 1990, by Presiding Bishop Edmond L. Browning.
+In 1990 he was elected Bishop of the Diocese of El Camino Real which stretched from San Luis Obispo to Silicon Valley in California.
+He was consecrated on September 8, 1990, with Presiding Bishop Edmond L. Browning as chief consecrator.
 The Sigma Phi Epsilon Fraternity presented Bishop Shimpfky with the SigEp Citation in recognition for his life-long involvement and contributions.
-He was nominated for the post of U.S. presiding bishop in 2002.
+He was nominated for the post of U.S. Presiding Bishop in 2002.
 Resigning from his post in 2004, he moved back to New Jersey.
 He served in the Diocese of Newark and the Diocese of Long Island, returning to Christ Church in Short Hills, New Jersey when terminally ill.
 He died at the age of 70 in February 2011.